 Before signing a promissory note for your education loan, always read it carefully.
 Check the loan amount, the interest rate, how and when you need to repay, and what happens if you miss an EMI.

-Remember, this is a long-term commitment that can shape your financial future.
+This is a long-term commitment that can shape your financial future.
 Make sure the loan is something you can manage comfortably once repayment begins.

 Key Takeaways